 (e) Aggregate damages that may be recovered under subsection (c)(3)(B) may not exceed three hundred thousand dollars ($300,000).
 A jury may not be advised of the monetary limits placed on damages under this subsection.
 If the jury awards the plaintiff damages under subsection (c)(3)(B) in an amount that exceeds three hundred thousand dollars ($300,000), the court shall reduce that part of the damages awarded to the plaintiff to three hundred thousand dollars ($300,000).

 (f) A parent or child who wishes to recover damages under this section has the burden of proving that the parent or child had a genuine, substantial, and ongoing relationship with the adult person before the parent or child may recover damages.

 (g) In an action brought under this section, a court or a jury may not hear evidence concerning the lost earnings of the adult person that occur as a result of the wrongful act or omission.

 (h) In awarding damages under this section to more than one (1) person, the court or the jury shall specify the amount of the damages that should be awarded to each person.

-Does Indiana law allow recovery of punitive damages in a wrongful death claim?
+Does Indiana law allow recovery of punitive damages?

 No. The wrongful death statute specifically excludes punitive damages from the recovery.

-The Desmond Law Office is a Louisville, Kentucky personal injury firm that focuses on motorcycle, trucking, and auto accidents.
+Jim Desmond is a Louisville wrongful death lawyer that focuses on motorcycle, trucking, and auto accidents.
 We offer effective and aggressive legal representation to accident victims and their families.
 If you’ve been injured in a car, motorcycle or tractor trailer wreck, contact us now for a free case review by our Wrongful death attorney in Louisville KY.